RHIT-CSSE/csse220/Docs/submitting_code.md

 A OS files window should open, enter the src directory.
 You should see your files - upload them, or copy them someplace that's easier to find.
 Just don't delete/move them or your eclipse project will break!

+It is also possible to simply *drag and drop* your files from Eclipse directly to a website with a dropbox (Moodle or GradeScope).

 ## What files should I upload?